Jurfest/fylo-landing-page-frontend-mentor-challenge/README.md

 # Frontend Mentor - Fylo landing page with two column layout

-A demo Front-End website of a fictitious digital file storage company.
+A demo website of a fictitious digital file storage company.

 ![Design preview for the Fylo landing page with two column layout challenge](./design/desktop-preview.jpg)